 Presented by Brittany Bauerle, BCBA, Cynthia Kennedy, BCBA, Hillary Laney, BCBA, and Liisa Podosek, BCBA

 The field of Applied Behavior Analysis is facing tumultuous discussion regarding ethics, quality, and organizational status (Silbaugh & El Fattal, 2021).
 Clinical quality at large ABA agencies requires alignment unilaterally from the executive team through the individual provider to be effective.
 Identifying and adopting a model that aligns with evidence based practice, safety, compassion, dignity and respect may provide a guiding compass for organizations looking to improve the quality of their services and achieve meaningful outcomes.
 This symposium includes three presentations that will outline how a nationwide organization has integrated the values of the Practical Functional Assessment (PFA) and Skill Based Treatment (SBT) to develop a Response to Intervention model, called Foundations to Care, that starts with an entry level behavior intervention plan for all clients, then utilizes the PFA and SBT as components for the assessment and treatment of interfering behavior.
 The first presentation provides an outline of the major components of the entry level behavior plan, the Foundational Plan and data from its adoption across initial training and implementation efforts.
 The second presentation will describe the adoption of the PFA as a functional analysis to inform treatment and organization-wide data supporting its effective and efficient use.
 This presentation will also highlight the impact of Skill Based Treatment across interfering behaviors and skill acquisition domains.
 The third presentation will provide an overview of the mentorship model used to train clinicians in all components of the Foundations of Care and its effect on clinical practice.
-Additionally, comments on large-scale adoption of evidence-based, values driven care which leads to socially valid changes in the lives of clients and their families will be shared
+Additionally, comments on large-scale adoption of evidence-based, values driven care which leads to socially valid changes in the lives of clients and their families will be shared.

 RBT Track: Building Compassionate Relationships- Modern Approaches to Pairing H.R.E, and Assent/ Assent Withdrawal